 How to Use DCOUNTA Function in Excel (5 Examples)

-When you need to count the number of non-empty cells in a given database, you may utilize the Excel DCOUNTA function.
-In this article, I’ll exhibit the basics and uses of the function with the necessary explanations.
+When we need to count the number of non-empty cells in a given database, the Excel DCOUNTA function is the perfect function for the job.
+In this article, we’ll discuss this function and how to use it.

 Overview of the DCOUNTA Function

-The above figure shows the overview of the utilization of the DCOUNTA function.
-Right away, I’ll show you the uses of the function elaborately.
+The above figure shows an overview of the utilization of the DCOUNTA function.

 Introduction to the DCOUNTA Function

-The DCOUNTA is a Database function, introduced in the Excel 2003 version, that returns the number of non-blank cells with reference to a list or database on given criteria.
-Look at the following figure.
+DCOUNTA is a Database function introduced in the Excel 2003 version, that returns the number of non-blank cells with reference to a list or database for the given criteria.

 The DCOUNTA Function